patilshrinivas078/ade-extraction-qlora/README.md

 ADE extraction is an information extraction and relationship-mapping
-problem: given an unstructured clinical sentence, the system must identify the drug involved and the adverse event associated with it, then represent that relationship in a predictable JSON structure:
+problem: given an unstructured clinical sentence, the system must identify the drug involved and the adverse event associated with it, then represent that relationship in a predictable JSON structure.

 ```json
 {"adverse_events": [{"drug": "aspirin", "effect": "nausea"}]}